andrzejczepiel/AWS_Infra_Terraform_build/README.md

 # Ansible_Chef_Terraform_build
-I use this set of terraform file to provision test environment for Ansible and Chef playground.
+I use this set of terraform files to provision test environment for Ansible and Chef.